amazon-archives/aws-full-stack-template/workshop/readme.md

 1. Log into the [AWS console](https://console.aws.amazon.com/) if you are not already.
 *Note: If you are logged in as an IAM user, ensure your account has permissions to create and manage the necessary resources and components for this application.*
-2. Choose **Launch Stack**  for your desired AWS region to open the AWS CloudFormation console and create a new stack.
+2. Choose one of the **Launch Stack** buttons below for your desired AWS region to open the AWS CloudFormation console and create a new stack.
 The Search API extension is supported in the following regions:

 Region name | Region code | Launch
 --- | --- | ---